Emjayosee/8_Updated_Portfolio/README.md

     1. Incorporate social media link buttons for twitter, facebook and youtube.
 Media queries have been minimized in this version of the portfolio as instructed.

-    2. Add actual links to social media, linked-in and youtube (I do not use facebook).
-I held off on personal contact detail for future effort.
+    2. Add actual links to social media, linked-in and youtube (I do not use facebook) I held off on personal contact detail for future effort.

 # 06 Current Renderings: